aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_in_Source_text.rst

-This options determines whether user specified warnings in the AIMMS source text are ignored, are communicated via the Message Window as a warning to the user, or result in a compilation error, corresponding to following settings:
+This options determines whether user specified warnings in the AIMMS source text are ignored, are communicated via the :ref:`aimmshelp13-Messages_Window` as a warning to the user, or result in a compilation error, corresponding to following settings:

 .. list-table::